A Reissner-Nordstr\"om$+\Lambda$ black hole in the Friedman-Robertson-Walker universe: ACKNOWLEDGEMENTS

-FR is thankful to the authority of Inter-University Centre for Astronomy and Astrophysics, Pune, India for providing them Visiting Associateship .
-FR is also grateful to DST-SERB and DST-PURSE, Govt. of India for financial support.
+SI is thankful to Harish-Chandra Research Institute, Allahabad for providing Post Doctoral research support.
+SI is thankful to the authority of Inter-University Centre for Astronomy and Astrophysics, Pune, India for providing Visiting support.
+FR is thankful to the authority of Inter-University Centre for Astronomy and Astrophysics, Pune, India for providing Visiting Associateship.
+This work is a part of the project submitted by FR in SERB, DST.